Shanaya31/Blinkit-Sales-Analysis/README.md

 ## 📂 Files Included

-File Name             	        Description
-Blinkit_Analysis.pbix	          Power BI dashboard project file BlinkIT Grocery Data.csv        The primary dataset used for building the dashboard, containing all raw sales, item, and outlet                                           information.
+**Blinkit_Analysis.pbix** 	-  Power BI dashboard project file &  **BlinkIT Grocery Data.csv**  -  The primary dataset used for building the dashboard, containing all raw sales, item, and outlet information.

 ## 🚀 How to Use